percona/pmm-doc/docs/pmm-upgrade/index.md

     For example, for a PMM Server version 2.25.0, the PMM Client version should be 2.25.0 or 2.24.0.
 If the PMM Client version is 2.26.0, PMM might not work as expected.

-Find the detailed information on how to upgrade PMM in the following documets:
+Find the detailed information on how to upgrade PMM in the following sections:

 * [Upgrade PMM server using the UI](ui_upgrade.md)